 You drive them more sales; they pay you more money.

 You help them expand their market; they recommend you to new clients.

 In fact, there’s no better way to attract well-paying clients than to learn how to position yourself as an expert in your field.

-When you market yourself to prospects professionally, there’s less negotiation, and landing clients is less complicated.
+When you market yourself to prospects professionally, there’s less negotiation, and landing clients

 Clients see you just as Coke for McDonald’s: a business partner.